 When selecting components, stick to products specifically designed for marine environments.
 For instance:

-Speakers: Look for weather-resistant options like Wet Sounds XS-65i or Fusion XS Series, which are built to handle moisture and UV exposure.
+Speakers: Look for weather-resistant options like Wet Sounds RECON or Hetz HMX, which are built to handle moisture and UV exposure.

-• Amplifiers: Choose marine-rated amplifiers, such as the JL Audio MX280/4, and a high-quality marine stereo for reliable power output and seamless functionality in harsh conditions.
+- Amplifiers: Choose marine-rated amplifiers, such as the Hertz Venezia, and a high-quality marine stereo for reliable power output and seamless functionality in harsh conditions.

-• Wiring and Connectors: Use marine-grade wiring and corrosion-resistant connectors to ensure longevity and safety.
+- Wiring and Connectors: Use marine-grade wiring, like Stinger SEA series and corrosion-resistant connectors to ensure longevity and safety.

 If you’re unsure about what equipment will work best for your boat, professionals like Flynn Audio can guide you in selecting the right components to suit your needs and budget.